Sitebase/openwrt-config/README.md

 ## To Do
 * Install mounts for external antenna
 * Get SSL working for admin panel
+* Do a duplicate IP check in validate (cat config/dhcp| grep 'option ip' | sort) not sure if uci already does this

 ## Notes
 * ED25519 ssh keys are not supported out of the box so don't try to use them.
 [More info](https://openwrt.org/docs/guide-user/security/dropbear.public-key.auth#providing_ed25519_support)